illinois-impact/gpu-algorithms-labs/labs/triangle_counting/README.md

 which to search, but you should then use the function correctly (so that the longer list is the one being searched for elements of the shorter list).

-Now add a second kernel similar to kernel_tc that uses your binary search function instead of your linear search function.
-Before calling binary search, be sure to compare the size of the neighbor lists and swap them so that the lists are in the correct order (whatever that is for your binary search function, as discussed in the previous paragraph).
+Now add a second kernel similar to `kernel_tc` that uses your binary search function instead of your linear search function.
+Before calling binary search, be sure to compare the size of the neighbor lists and swap them if necessary so that the lists are in the correct order (whatever that order is for your binary search function, as discussed in the previous paragraph).
 Finally, write launch code for this kernel under mode 2 in `count_triangles`.

-Your code should now pass all tests, assuming that you implemented binary search and the new kernel launch correctly.
+Your code should now pass all tests for both launches in `rai_build.yml`, assuming that you implemented binary search and the new kernel launch correctly.

 You may want to make some notes about timing.
-Binary search is likely to be slower than linear search.
+Binary search is likely to be slower than linear search for the sample graphs.

 ## Step 4: Choose the Right Search

-As you may recall from our discussion in lecture, we expect binary search to be faster than linear search when the length of the shorter list is less than the length of the longer list divided by the log (base 2) of the length of the longer list.
+As you may recall from our discussion in lecture, we expect binary search to be faster than linear search when the length of the shorter neighbor list is less than the length of the longer list divided by the log (base 2) of the length of the longer list.
 Play with the decision process until you find something that you think works well.
-In my brief experiments, I found that I could beat both other kernels by using binary search when V was as least 64 and V/U was at least 6 (V is the longer list length, and U the shorter one).
+In my brief experiments, I found that I could beat both other approaches (using solely linear or solely binary search) by using binary search when V was as least 64 and V/U was at least 6 (V is the longer list length, and U the shorter one).
 Have fun!
-(I expect to see some sort of dynamic selection of search based on list length in your code, but anything reasonable is ok.)
+I expect to see some sort of dynamic selection of search based on list length in your code, but anything reasonable is ok.

 ## Pangolin API reference